 Your Body’s Many Cries for Water and The Water Secret.
-These book will totally change the way you think about water.
+These books will totally change the way you think about water.

-Now that I’ve gotten that out of the way…Strawberry basil infused water is a perfect way to hydrate.
+Now that I’ve gotten that out of the way, let me tell you how to make this strawberry basil infused water.
+It’s the perfect way to hydrate.

 Fresh berries are abundant in summer so it only makes sense to mix water with antioxidants right? *(Nod your head yes).
 In addition to antioxidants, strawberries are chocked full of vitamin C. It almost sounds like a bottle of anti-aging serum.
 As a matter of fact it’s way better.
 Strawberry basil water is more affordable and easily accessible.

 Another reason, that you should make this is that kids love it.
 If you have a problem with your kids drinking their H20, this strawberry basil water recipe is perfect.
-If you can, be mindful and try to use organic strawberries as strawberries have one of the highest toxic residues of all the fruits and vegetables.
+When making thing this recipe, opt for organic strawberries as strawberries have one of the highest toxic residues of all the fruits and vegetables.